 I’m very pleased to welcome you on this website.

 A symbol says more than a thousand words.
 Then what about a part of the world that’s bursting with all kinds of symbols, icons, emblems and imagery on so many different levels?
 The words needed to cover such a vast treasure would be innumerable.
 That’s why I started a Twitter account to talk about the symbols of the Middle-East and North Africa, MENA symbolism, a name I felt was the most accurate to call my area of interest, as I write about the symbols originating from that area.

 Imagine, hundreds of icons to analyse, to observe and to write about, every single one of them a window into the societies, cultures and religions of the Middle-East and North Africa.
 Every single one of them featuring a backstory, a piece of history and a deeper meaning that connects people, draws them together.
-Off course, a Twitter profile full of images and observations might become a bit disordered.
-The goal of his site is to create a library of the symbols that are featured on my Twitter, to attain an orderly and clear overview. and to expand on the existing content.
+Of course, a Twitter profile full of images and observations might become a bit disordered.
+The goal of this site is to create a library of the symbols that are featured on my Twitter, to attain an orderly and clear overview. and to expand on the existing content.
 I hope this website may serve as a reference for everyone interested in symbolism, history, religion and the MENA region.
 For those who’re just interested in pictures and images, they’re always welcome to visit my Pinterest page.

 My email address: email@example.com